Jaggery (band): Formation and early years (2004-2008)

 Jaggery was formed in 2004 by singer/songwriter Mali Sastri (known as Singer Mali) and her brother Raky Sastri on drums.
 The duo had been performing in New York under different names, including The Throes, since 2001.
-With bassist and guitarist Ziggy Drozdowski, Jaggery released their debut EP, In Lethe, in October of 2004.
+With bassist and guitarist Ziggy Drozdowski, Jaggery released their debut EP, In Lethe, in October 2004.
 After this, Daniel Schubmehl joined the band as a percussionist, followed by bassist Tony Leva and harpist/guitarist Jesse Sparhawk.

-At some point during this time, Raky Sastri left the band and went on to join the Boston-based group You Won't; he continued to make occasional contributions and appearances with Jaggery, including on their debut album Polyhymnia, released in December of 2006.
+At some point during this time, Raky Sastri left the band and went on to join the Boston-based group You Won't; he continued to make occasional contributions and appearances with Jaggery, including on their debut album Polyhymnia, released in December 2006.

 Move to Boston, further albums, and Private Violence (2008-2012)

 In 2008, Sastri relocated to her home town of Boston and has since resided in Cloud Club, a communal housing project for artists in South Boston, which was also occupied for a time by singer Amanda Palmer.
 Sastri's move was fuelled in part by her association with Palmer and her band The Dresden Dolls, as well as finding more success playing to crowds in Boston; the rest of the band stayed in New York and New Jersey, but would commute to Boston to rehearse at Cloud Club for several days at a time,.

 Jaggery released their second album, Upon a Penumbra, on July 28, 2010.
 The majority of the album was recorded by Sastri at Cloud Club.

 As part of the RPM Challenge in 2011, the band recorded their third album over the month of February, which they titled Sp(l)ice and released on March 7 of that year.
-Soon after this, they began recording their EP Private Violence, which would not be released until November of 2012; the band has described it as a "concept album" inspired by the novel In Cold Blood by Truman Capote.
+Soon after this, they began recording their EP Private Violence, which would not be released until November 2012; the band has described it as a "concept album" inspired by the novel In Cold Blood by Truman Capote.